home-assistant/core/README.md

 ```

 **/api/states/&lt;entity_id>** - GET<br>
-Returns the current state from an entity
+Returns a state object for specified entity_id.
+Returns 404 if not found.

 ```json
 {